kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 ### Create KubermaticConfiguration

-It's now time to configure Kubermatic itself.
+It's now time to configure KKP itself.
 This will be done in a `KubermaticConfiguration` CRD, for which a [full example]({{< ref "../../concepts/kubermaticconfiguration" >}}) with all options is available, but for the purpose of this document we will only need to configure a few things: